AustinNeverPee/FedRecPapers/README.md

-# The existing papers about federated recommendation
+# The existing papers about federated recommendation (FedRec)
+A repository is maintained for collecting and showing the current research progress of FedRec.
+<strong>Last Update: Dec.
+5th 2020</strong>.

 ## Summary
 | Title | Time | Publication venue |
 | --- | --- | --- |